 Our curriculum has been sequenced to enable children to gradually widen their sense of scale from their immediate geography to global.
 This is organised and shared in the long-term overview.

 The curriculum at Holy Cross aims to ensure that all children: Gain knowledge about diverse places, people, resources and natural and human environments, together with a deep understanding of the Earth’s key physical and human processes.
 As children progress, their growing knowledge about the world should help them to deepen their understanding of the interaction between physical and human processes, and of the formation and use of landscapes and environments.
 Geographical knowledge, understanding and skills provide the frameworks and approaches that explain how the Earth’s features at different scales are shaped, interconnected and change over time.

 The curriculum intent for each sequence of learning is set out in the medium-term plan for each unit.

 • Geography is taught termly, focusing on knowledge and skills stated in the National Curriculum.

 • Lessons are carefully planned for progression and depth.

 • The local area is utilised to achieve the desired outcomes, with opportunities for learning outside the classroom embedded in practice.
-Each class is able to make use of our bespoke Forest School area and environmental area to broaden their experience.
+Each class is able to make use of our outdoor environmental area to broaden their experience.

 • Our Geography Curriculum is high quality, well thought out and is planned to demonstrate progression.